MRepoApp/magisk-modules-repo-util/README.md

 ```

 ### Update from git
-This is for those you can get the module by packaging all files in the repository, such as [Magisk-Modules-Repo](https://github.com/Magisk-Modules-Repo) and [Magisk-Modules-Alt-Repo](https://github.com/Magisk-Modules-Alt-Repo).
+This is for those you can **get the module by packaging all files** in the repository, such as [Magisk-Modules-Repo](https://github.com/Magisk-Modules-Repo) and [Magisk-Modules-Alt-Repo](https://github.com/Magisk-Modules-Alt-Repo).
-- If you are looking how to add *Magisk-Modules-Alt-Repo* to *MRepo*, please refer to [ya0211/magisk-modules-alt-repo](https://github.com/ya0211/magisk-modules-alt-repo).
+- If you are looking how to add *Magisk-Modules-Alt-Repo* to *MRepo*, you can refer to [ya0211/magisk-modules-alt-repo](https://github.com/ya0211/magisk-modules-alt-repo).

 ```json
 {